Dublin tramways: Clontarf and Hill of Howth Tramroad

-The Clontarf and Hill of Howth Tramroad (C&HoHT), incorporated by a Private Local Act, having considered both a coastal route and one via Raheny, had a single line, from Dollymount to Howth Harbour, which opened on 26 July 1900.
+The Clontarf and Hill of Howth Tramroad (C&HoHT), incorporated by a local act of Parliament, the Clontarf and Hill of Howth Tramroad Act 1898 (61 & 62 Vict. c. clxxxii), having considered both a coastal route and one via Raheny, had a single line, from Dollymount to Howth Harbour, which opened on 26 July 1900.
 It operated as an extension of the DUTC lines and shared operation with the DUTC, providing a route from Nelson's Pillar to Howth.
 It remained legally independent until closure, being wound up on 1 July 1941, but was operationally integrated with the DUTC, at least from the second decade of the century.

 Dublin and Blessington Steam Tramway

 The Dublin and Blessington Steam Tramway (DBST), (1888–1932), which ran from Terenure to Blessington, at a length of 15.5 mi and with a total journey time of 1 hour and 25 minutes.
 Although the DBST connected with the DUTC system at Terenure, through-running was not allowed, as Dublin Corporation prohibited the operation of steam trams within the city.

-The line was actually one of the first proposed in Ireland, as the Dublin and Baltinglass Tramway, but the costs of setting up operation under the early legislation were deemed prohibitive, and it was only after its promoters obtained the Dublin Tramways Act, 1881 (c.
-17 of that year) that work really started.
+The line was actually one of the first proposed in Ireland, as the Dublin and Baltinglass Tramway, but the costs of setting up operation under the early legislation were deemed prohibitive, and it was only after the Tramways (Ireland) Amendment Act 1881 (44 & 45 Vict. c.
+17) that the promoters were prepared to develop the idea.
+The tramways was approved by the Dublin and Blessington Steam Tramway Order 1887.

 Dublin and Wicklow county councils guaranteed this line, Kildare however, despite usage from the direction of Harristown (and Kilcullen and Ballymore Eustace) refused to be involved.
 It came under the administration of the Dublin County Surveyor in 1916, after years of profitable operation ended in 1914, and later under a committee of management.
 The potential inclusion of the line into the new Great Southern Railways entity was debated in the Dáil in 1924, but the government successfully opposed the idea.
-The DBST was closed by the Dublin and Blessington Steam Tramway (Abandonment) Act, 1932, after years of being a burden on ratepayers, especially in the much more sparsely populated Wicklow.
+The DBST was closed by the Dublin and Blessington Steam Tramway (Abandonment) Act 1932 (No. 13), after years of being a burden on ratepayers, especially in the much more sparsely populated Wicklow.